-- underlying focus and standard may be somewhat similar

-- membership these are based in the UK, Ireland, Pakistan and Sri Lanka

-- access programs

-- membership altogether, or have limited rights

-- students to the PA programs

-- their PA members.
+- underlying focus and standard may be somewhat similar - membership these are based in the UK, Ireland, Pakistan and Sri Lanka - access programs - membership altogether, or have limited rights - students to the PA programs - 1.
+Perceived competition issues some PAOs are concerned that an AT cohort will take the work from their PA members. - membership - of understanding

-- membership

-- of understanding